-quarterly report and In this related presentation, references to "EBITDA" for the three months ended December 31, 2014 and 2015 and for the six months ended December 31, 2015 for Jerrold Holdings, can be extracted from the unaudited consolidated interim financial statements of Jerrold Holdings, by taking profit on ordinary activities after taxation and adding back interest payable and similar charges (including finance charges) bank interest received (included in interest receivable and similar income), tax on profit on ordinary activities and depreciation and amortisation.
+In this quarterly report and related presentation, references to "EBITDA" for the three months ended March 31, 2015 and 2016 and for the nine months ended March 31, 2016 for Jerrold Holdings, can be extracted from the unaudited consolidated interim financial statements of Jerrold Holdings, by taking profit on ordinary activities after taxation and adding back interest payable and similar charges (including finance charges) bank interest received (included in interest receivable and similar income), tax on profit on ordinary activities and depreciation and amortisation.

 We are not presenting EBITDA-based measures as measures of our results of operations.
-EBITDA-based measures have important limitations as an analytical tool, and you should not consider them in isolation or as substitutes for analysis of our results of operations.
+EBITDAbased measures have important limitations as an analytical tool, and you should not consider them in isolation or as substitutes for analysis of our results of operations.
 Our management believes that the presentation of EBITDA-based measures is helpful to investors, securities analysts and other parties to measure our operating performance and ability to service debt.
 Our EBITDA-based measures may not be comparable to similarly titled measures used by other companies.